In-ear monitor: Transmitter and receiver

 Most professional stage in-ear monitor systems use wireless technology to send the mix to the IEMs.
 This type of system consists of a stationary offstage transmitter and an onstage receiver (about the size of a deck of cards) that is worn by the performer.
-There is generally a transmitter for each monitor mix and there is always a receiver for each IEM.
+There is generally a transmitter for each monitor mix, and there is always a receiver for each IEM.
 The transmitters usually output either one stereo mix or two mono mixes.
 When the transmitters are set up for two mono mixes, one transmitter can be used for two different mixes.
 Any number of receivers can receive a single mix.

-The transmitters and receivers transfer audio wirelessly via a VHF or UHF radiofrequency.
+The transmitters and receivers transfer audio wirelessly via a VHF or UHF radio frequencies.
 Generally speaking, UHF systems sound much better than VHF systems and are more expensive.
-UHF systems usually are less susceptible to frequency interference which adds to their level of quality.
+UHF systems usually are less susceptible to frequency interference, which adds to their level of quality.